Stuycs-K/final-project-10-jiangb-jina/WORKLOG.md

 Attempted audio
 Solved the issue of cover() overlapping circles showing up later Restricted the amount of circles showing up to 3 at a time

+### 5-31

+Updated background and made sure it run smoothly

+### 6-1

+Resized the background to fit smaller screens